 Mindfulness is often regarded as being quite tricky and is one of the reasons why meditation is reputed to be hard.
 Beeja meditation, by contrast, is really, really easy.
 And if you find it easy to do and enjoyable, you will find it easy to sustain your practice into the long term.

 Enjoy the experience

-It also means you can meditate easily wherever you are: on public transport to and from work, in a coffee shop between meetings, on a park bench with the sun on your face, and in all manner of places.
-You are free to meditate anywhere.
+It also means you can meditate easily wherever you are: on London’s notoriously busy public transport, in a coffee shop between meetings, or on a park bench with the sun on your face.

 Easy to learn